it3xl/cmd-multiple-commands-from-under-csharp/README.md

 ## CMD multiple commands from under C#

-The solutions emulates the work with the CMD console.<br/>
+The solution emulates working with the CMD console.<br/>
-Just like you are typing on the console.
-But now you'll invoke your CMD-commands from you C#.
+Gather all your CMD-commands you want to type on the console and invoke them from you C# code.

 I use this approach to execute a bunch of multiple CMD commands and batch files.